paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-403-criminal-justice-identification-information-and-communication.md

 #### Amendments
 2018—Subsec. (a)(3)(C) to (F).
 Pub.
 L. 115–141, § 604(a)(1), added subpar.
 (C) and redesignated former subpars.
 (C) to (E) as (D) to (F), respectively.

 Subsec. (b)(6).
 Pub.
-L. 115–141, § 604(a)(2), substituted “40901(b) of this title” for “([18 U.S.C.
+L. 115–141, § 604(a)(2), substituted “[section 40901(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section40901/b&num=0&edition=prelim)” for “section 103(b) of the Brady Handgun Violence Prevention Act ([18 U.S.C.
 922](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section922&num=0&edition=prelim) note)” and inserted before semicolon at end “, including through increased efforts to pre-validate the contents of felony conviction records and domestic violence records to expedite eligibility determinations, and measures and resources necessary to establish and achieve compliance with an implementation plan under [section 40917 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40917)”.

 Subsec. (d).
 Pub.
-L. 115–141, § 604(a)(3), inserted the State has achieved compliance with an implementation plan under [section 40917 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40917) or” after “unless”.
+L. 115–141, § 604(a)(3), inserted “the State has achieved compliance with an implementation plan under [section 40917 of this title](./chapter-409-national-instant-criminal-background-check-system.md#section-40917) or” after “unless”.

 Subsec. (e)(1).
 Pub.
 L. 115–141, § 604(a)(4), substituted “2018 through 2022” for “2002 through 2007”.